midsbie/tree-sitter-builder/README.md

 # Tree Sitter Builder

-The Tree Sitter Builder is a Docker-based tool designed to automate the building of Tree Sitter language modules supported by the https://github.com/casouri/tree-sitter-module repository.
+The Tree Sitter Builder is a Ubuntu-centric and Docker-based tool designed to automate the building of Tree Sitter language modules supported by the https://github.com/casouri/tree-sitter-module repository.

 ## Installation